Preparing for the kids returning to school? Help avoid the lost property box by labelling everything they own…

-Where to buy name labels for clothes
+Where to buy name labels for clothes in Singapore

-With a super fast turnaround of just 24 hours, if you’ve left labelling the kiddos’ stuff until the last minute, Stickerkid (pictured top) has you covered.
-We’re big fans of its value packs, otherwise take your pick from the various name stickers or iron-on labels.
-The designs are adorable, too, and we give it the thumbs up for using eco-responsible inks.
+With a superfast turnaround of just 24 hours, if you’ve left labelling the kiddos’ stuff until the last minute, StickerKid (pictured top) has you covered.
+We’re big fans of its value packs!
+Otherwise, take your pick from the various name stickers or iron-on labels.
+The designs are adorable too, and we give it the thumbs up for using eco-responsible inks.
 Psst… we also think the customisable wristbands are a fab idea.
 They allow you to leave important information – like allergies, diet restrictions and contact details – right on your child’s wrist to keep them safe.
 Perfect for camps!
 So.
 Much.
 Yes.

-Stuck On You
+4. Stuck On You

 Why go to all the trouble of plastering your child’s name on all their clothes, utensils and stationery, only for the stickers to peel off or fade to nothing?
 Stuck on You is an Australian company that prides itself on the quality and durability of its labels.
 We give it top marks for the kooky designs and the ability to see a preview of what your finished product will look like.
-The value packs are a good money-saver, and contain a mix of stickers, iron on labels, shoe labels and bag tags.
+The value packs are a good money-saver and contain a mix of stickers, iron-on labels, shoe labels and bag tags.
 Not only that, it also sells personalised rucksacks, awesome bento boxes, stationery and stamps.
 There are even more subtle labels for an older clientele, such as if you have a parent in aged care.
 They really have thought of everything.
 A top pick, we say!

-Bright Star Kids
+7. Bright Star Kids

 Where to start with Bright Star Kids?
 There are so many name stickers to choose from, that there’s undoubtedly a label for everyone!
-There are iron on clothes dots, stickers for everything imaginable, stationery and rucksacks, book labels… we’ve lost count.
+There are iron-on clothes dots, stickers for everything imaginable, stationery and rucksacks, book labels… we’ve lost count.
 The company has branched out and also offers personalised T-shirts (the big brother/sister ones are so cute for a baby announcement!), activity books, height charts and more.
 Phew!
 So many options, our credit cards don’t know where to start.
 Standard shipping with tracking starts at $5.

 The DIY option